MrEchox/ISP-Poliklinika/README.md

 ## What is this project?

 This project is a polyclinic information system for the KTU subject "Information systems basics P170B114".
-This is a simple IS made with HTML, CSS, JavaScript and MySQL.
+This is a simple IS made with HTML, CSS, PHP and MySQL.